-14Neil Meyer, "Bill's Budget as Revised by Congress," Inland Farmer, October 1993: 38.
+15 Neil Meyer, "Bill's Budget as Revised by Congress," Inland Farmer, October 1993:38.

-15"The Future of the Conservation Reserve Program," Doane's Focus Report.
-(Washington, D.C.: GPO March 18, 1994), Vol.57, No. 11-5.
+^{16 &}quot;The Future of the Conservation Reserve Program," Doane's Focus Report.
+(Washington, D.C.:GPO March 18, 1994), Vol. 57, No. 11-5.

-"What should be the policy when these contracts begin to expire on September 30, 1995?"
-The policy options are: 1) offer to extend all contracts for several more years at the current payment rate per acre, 2) offer to extend some contracts on the most highly erodible land with new bids, 3) replace the CRP with water quality and conservation incentive payments, 4) offer to extend the contract with a reduced payment rate, and 5) offer to extend contract with incentives for haying, base protection, grazing, or other.
+these contracts begin to expire on September 30, 1995?"
+The policy options are: (1) offer to extend all contracts for several more years at the current payment rate per acre; (2) offer to extend some contracts on the most highly erodible land with new bids; (3) replace the CRP with water quality and conservation incentive payments; (4) offer to extend the contract with a reduced payment rate; and (5) offer to extend the contract with incentives for haying, base protection, grazing, or other.

-Two thirds of the respondents strongly favor the government offering to extend all contracts for several more years at the current rate, and 90 percent think the government probably should (Table 50).
+Two thirds of the respondents strongly favor the government extending all contracts for several more years at the current rate, and 90 percent think the government probably should (Table 50).
 Responses vary little by district or by gross sales of the producer.

-However, seventy-six percent of those who wish to extend their CRP contracts favor current contract extensions versus 22 percent of those who do not want to extend their contracts.
+However, 76 percent of those who wish to extend their CRP contracts favor current contract extensions versus 22 percent of those who do not want to extend their contracts.
 Probably more revealing is that 26 percent of those who will not extend their contracts are in favor of the government not extending contracts.
 Clearly, some respondents do not feel that the CRP is a productive program.